mountbatt/kirby-autoalt/README.md

 - Get an OpenAI API-Key [here](https://platform.openai.com/api-keys)
 - Copy and edit the options into your config.php (see below)
 - Create a file blueprint with a 'alt' textfield
-- Upload an image and check the retrieved ALT text in the panel-view of your new image
+- Upload or replace an image and check the retrieved ALT text in the panel-view of your new image

 #### File Blueprint example
 You need to create a file blueprint to add an `alt` textfield.
 Choose a fieldname you want.
 Check the example below: